tomeryeh/demo/cabble/docs/tutorial.md

 The proposition of a ride correspond to a ride creation.
  <b>proposed</b>, <b>declined</b> and <b>completed</b> are the three states for a ride.

- * the subscription process `publishRideProposal` will delegate all the states changing managemenet in `manageRideProposal`.
+ * the subscription process `publishRideProposal` will delegate all the states changing management in `manageRideProposal`.
  * the creation/proposition ride is done in method subsection "Propose a Ride".
  * we have three update process, each corresponding to a state changing.